 Conclusion - social media channels

-Well, like most people’s experience on social media, there’s only so much of it we can take in one go.
+Well, like most people’s experience on social media, there’s only so much we can take in one go.
 And we think these 4 social media channels are plenty to cover off in one article.